Our fifth newsletter marks the anniversary of Charles Darwin setting sail aboard HMS Beagle.

-On 20th February, 1835, Charles Darwin was lying down in a wood having a rest in Valvidia, Southern Chile, when he experienced a major earthquake.
+On 20th February 1835, while taking a rest in a wood in Valvidia, Southern Chile, Charles Darwin experienced a major earthquake.

 Darwin on the delights of English country walks.

-...in the large, awkward shape of Queen Pōmarre of Tahiti.
+...in the ‘large awkward’ shape of Queen Pōmarre of Tahiti.

 Fuelled, perhaps, by his hatred of slavery.

 As a former card-carrying member of the Glutton Club, Charles Darwin was pretty unsqueamish when it came to sampling strange flesh, but he did not at all relish the idea of eating calf foetus while travelling is South America.
 Fortunately, it turned out to be something decidedly more appetising: We did not reach the posta… Continue reading Darwin eats an excellent cat

 Specifically, a cow.